-Graphics Card - This laptop graphics card is excellent at running AAA titles released during 2020.
+Graphics Card - This laptop graphics card is certainly solid and capable of running a number of AAA titles that are released during 2021, making it a good gamer’s laptop choice.
 Loaded up with a huge amount of VRAM, this GPU has 8GB, which makes it excellent for AAA gaming.

 System Memory - This laptop’s 16GB RAM can deal with everything modern games can throw at it and is a good step towards this being an excellent gaming laptop choice.

 Screen Size - The 17.3" panel found in this laptop we would consider an excellent size for modern 2021 AAA games, and the sort of screen size more serious gamers would be looking for.

 Refresh Rate - If you are focused on a gaming laptop then ideally you want a refresh rate of 120Hz or 144Hz or more.
 A lot of laptops come with 60Hz and this will stop your games being able to run in more than 60 Frames per second.
 Even if you hardware is capable of far more frames per second.
 This laptop can be found with a screen refresh rate of 240Hz.
 This laptop’s high refresh rate would make it excellent for serious gaming.